GGNoWayBack/cathodedataextractor/README.md

 - It is built on open-source libraries: [pymatgen], [text2chem], and [ChemDataExtractor v2] with some modifications.
 - BatteryBERT_cased Multi-Label text categorisation model for filtering documents.
 (Not yet uploaded)
 - Automated comprehensive data extraction pipeline for cathode materials.
-- Paragraph Multi-Class classification algorithms for documents (HTML/XML) from the RSC and Elsevier.
+- Paragraph Multi-Class classification algorithms for documents (HTML/XML) from the [RSC] and [Elsevier].
 - A normalised entity handling process is provided.
 - An effective chemical abbreviation detection module.
 - Heuristic multi-level relation extraction algorithm for electrochemical properties.